milonmaze/privacy-terms-observatory/www.houzz.com/privacyPolicy.md

 YouTube
 RSS

-When you click “Accept”, you agree that Houzz and our partners may use cookies and other tracking tools to personalize content, advertise to your interests, and optimize our site’s functionality.
-You can read our Cookie Policy, Privacy Policy, or customize preferences here.

-Decline
-Accept
+I acknowledge that Houzz and its vendors use cookies to optimize your experience.
+For more information see our Privacy Policy and Cookie Policy.